Lithuanians send nuclear plant back to drawing board

 The referendum on Sunday was consultative, so Lithuania’s leaders are not obliged to scrap the power plant.
 The vote was held alongside a parliamentary election which is likely to hand power to an opposition coalition.

-Japanese-U.S. joint venture Hitachi-GE Nuclear Energy was lined up to build the plant.
+U.S.-Japanese joint venture Hitachi-GE Nuclear Energy was lined up to build the plant, and Lithuania’s Baltic neighbours Latvia and Estonia were also involved in the planning.

-Leaders of the two opposition parties which did best in the election said the project could not go ahead in the form it is in now, but did not rule out proceeding once they had more information, especially about financing.
+Leaders of the two parties which did best in the election said the project could not go ahead in the form it is in now, but did not rule out building a nuclear plant.

 “We are not anti-nuclear power.
 We are against this project which was given to parliament for discussion very late before the election,” said Algirdas Butkevicius, head of the second-placed Social Democrat party.